arobson/consequent/docs/storage-adapters.md

 ### `fetch (actorId)`

-Return the latest snapshot for the `actorId`.
+Return the latest snapshot for the `actorId` where `actorId` is is the 'friendly' id defined by the models `identifiedBy` property.
 Must provide replicas/siblings if they exist.

 ### `findAncestor (actorId, siblings, ancestry)`

-Search for a common ancestor for the actorId given the siblings list and ancestry.
+Search for a common ancestor for the `actorId` given the siblings list and ancestry where `actorId` is a key/value map of field/values used to identify the model.
 Likely implemented as a recursive call.
 Must be capable of identifying cycles in snapshot ancestry.
 Should resolve to nothing or the shared ancestor snapshot.

+### `getActorId (actorId, [asOf])`

+Resolves to a promise for the `actorId` mapped to the `systemId`.
+If a date/time is provided for the optional `asOf` argument - it should be used to select the correct `actorId` between multiple possible matches for a given `systemId`.

+> Must resolve to `undefined` or `null` if no mapping exists

+### `getSystemId (actorId, [asOf])`

+Resolves to a promise for the `systemId` mapped to the `actorId`.
+If a date/time is provided for the optional `asOf` argument - it should be used to select the correct `systemId` between multiple possible matches for a given `actorId`.

+> Must resolve to `undefined` or `null` if no mapping exists

-### `store (actorId, vectorClock, actor, identifiedBy, indexBy)`
+### `store (actorId, snapshotId, vectorClock, actor)`

-Store the latest snapshot and create ancestor.
+Store the latest snapshot and create ancestor. `actorId` is is the 'friendly' id defined by the models `identifiedBy` property.

+`snapshotId` is a node-flakes generated unique id guaranteed to be unique and increasing in value.
+Using this as the storage system's primary key/record id is generally preferable as ever increasing keys provide  the best insertion and delete times.

 `identifiedBy` is one or more user defined fields that provides a "friendly" unique identifier for the model but does not server as the primary key.

-`indexBy` provides a list of optional fields specified by the actor that it should be individually indexed by.

-The practical difference between `identifiedBy` and `indexedBy` is that the fields in `identifiedBy` work together to create a unique lookup for the model while `indexedBy` are each individual indexes.
+### `mapIds(systemId, actorId)`

+Stores a mapping between the system id for the record (which is a definitive flake id that must never change) and a friendly id.

+This is most commonly used when looking up events by `actorId` for which no snapshot exists.

+Because mappings can change over time for a single `systemId` it is recommended to implement storage such so that the `systemId` can be selected for a given `actorId` based on date criteria.

 ## Actor Metadata

- * `id`
+ * `_id` - system generated snapshot id
  * `_vector`
  * `_version`
  * `_ancestor`